Welcome to Part 1 of the ‘Spring Clean Your Life Series.’ In part 1,we talk all about how to get your priorities straight.

 How To Know If Your Priorities Are Off Track

 If you want to evaluate if you need to get your priorities straight, the first thing you need to do is identify your priorities.
 Don’t go easy on yourself.
-You need to name the things that, on your death bed, you will want to have put above everything else in your life.
+You need to name the things that, on your death bed, you will want to see the fruit of time well spent.

 Next, you need to take an inventory of how you spend your days.
-Grab a notebook and jot down how you spent your time yesterday, the day before, and for the whole week.
+Grab a notebook (or better yet, the free printable attached at the bottom of this post) and jot down how you spent your time yesterday, the day before, and for the whole week.

 Also, evaluate how much time you spend watching TV, or enjoying your latest Netflix binge.
 These are classic time-wasters that are famous for getting you, and your priorities, way off track.